squinkylabs/SquinkyVCV/docs/compressor2.md

 ## Stereo / Mono / Linked stereo

 From the context menu, you may pick any of these modes.
-The affect all channels.
+They affect all channels.
 TL;DR for use in the send loop of a Mind Meld mixer, "Linked Stereo" is the most conventional choice.

 ### Mono